 linear).
 The idea being that we want to reduce the sample rate since the amount of samples will increase as the release gets adopted by users.

 This bias is used to prioritize low-volume transactions that can be drowned out by high-volume transactions.
 The goal is to rebalance sample rates of the individual transactions so that low-volume transactions are more likely to have representative samples.
 The bias is of type trace, which means that the transaction considered for rebalancing will be the root transaction of the trace.

 In order to rebalance transactions, the system computes the counts of the transactions for each project and runs an algorithm that, given the sample rate of the organization and the counts of each transaction, computes a new sample rate for each transaction assuming an ideal distribution of the counts.

 This bias is the simplest one that can be defined.
 It applies to any incoming trace and is defined on a per-project basis.

-The sample rate of the uniform bias is computed using an algorithm that is based on the base sample rate, known as the target fidelity rate.
-This rate is defined at the organization level and is returned by the
+The sample rate of the boost low volume projects bias is computed using an algorithm that leverages a dynamic sample rate obtained by measuring the incoming volume of transactions in a sliding time window, known as the target fidelity rate.
+This rate is obtained by calling, at fixed intervals, the

 The algorithm used in this bias, computes a new sample rate with the goal of prioritizing low-volume projects, which can be drowned out by high-volume projects.
 The mechanism used for prioritizing is similar to the low-volume transactions bias in which given the sample rate of the organization and the counts of each project, it computes a new sample rate for each project, assuming an ideal distribution of the counts.